Russia reserves right to protect compatriots in Ukraine

 Donetsk, a city of 1 million, was calm on Friday morning.

-Ukrainian officials have accused Russia of supporting groups in the Donetsk region which favour rule from Moscow and of sending militants over the border.
+Ukrainian officials have accused Russia of supporting groups in the Donetsk region which favor rule from Moscow and of sending militants over the border.

-The Kremlin says its intervention in favour of ethnic Russians in Crimea was prompted by the removal of President Viktor Yanukovich in what it describes as a coup staged by right-wing nationalists.
+The Kremlin says its intervention in favor of ethnic Russians in Crimea was prompted by the removal of President Viktor Yanukovich in what it describes as a coup staged by right-wing nationalists.

 Parliament has given President Vladimir Putin the right to use the armed forces to protect Russians in Ukraine if necessary.